Patient and Caregiver Resources

 Mission Statement:

-The Gilda Radner Familial Ovarian Cancer Registry research goals are to identify new genes associated with familial ovarian cancer, to improve genetic and psychosocial counseling about lifestyle choices that reduce ovarian cancer risk in women who may be more susceptible to the disease.
+The Familial Ovarian Cancer Registry research goals are to identify new genes associated with familial ovarian cancer, to improve genetic and psychosocial counseling about lifestyle choices that reduce ovarian cancer risk in women who may be more susceptible to the disease.
 The registry is acquiring information that will lead to better methods for detecting ovarian cancer and for reliable testing for ovarian cancer predisposition.

 Description: